The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 1. Data Compression: Vector quantization (VQ), HVQ (hierarchical vector quantization) using means or medians.
 This step compresses the rows (long data frame) using a compression objective.

-2. Data Projection: Dimension projection of the compressed cells to 1D,2D or 3D with the Sammons Non-linear Algorithm.
-This step creates topology preserving map (also called an embedding) coordinates into the desired output dimension.
+2. Data Projection: Dimension projection of the compressed cells to 1D,2D or Interactive surface plot with the Sammons Non-linear Algorithm.
+This step creates topology preserving map (also called an (also called as mathematical embeddings) coordinates into the desired output dimension.

 3. Tessellation: Create cells required for object visualization using the Voronoi Tessellation method, package includes heatmap plots for hierarchical Voronoi tessellations (HVT).
 This step enables data insights, visualization, and interaction with the topology preserving map useful for semi-supervised tasks.

-4. Prediction: Scoring new data sets and recording their assignment using the map objects from the above steps, in a sequence of maps if required.
+4. Scoring: Scoring new data sets and recording their assignment using the map objects from the above steps, in a sequence of maps if required.

 Figure 1: The Voronoi tessellation for layer 1 and number of cells 900 with the heat map overlaid for variable z.